-6 best curlers for short hair - chosen by our expert beauty team
+The 6 best curlers for short hair – rated and reviewed by our beauty experts

-Our tried and tested guide to the best curlers for short hair—there's a wand, waver, or tong for every hair type
+Our tried and tested guide to the best curlers for short hair proves there's a wand or tong for every hair type and budget

-The best curling tools can do it all—creating loose beachy waves as well as tight ringlet curls without causing too much heat damage, thanks to the latest tech advancements.
-But curlers for short hairstyles need to work that bit harder—gripping on and gliding through shorter sections of hair to create curls that not only look good, but will stay put, too.
+A styling staple, the best curling tools can do it all, creating loose beachy waves as well as tight ringlets – without inflicting excessive heat damage upon our hair, thanks to the latest tech advancements.
+But curlers for short hairstyles need to work that bit harder, gripping on and gliding through shorter sections of hair to create curls that not only look good, but will stay put, too.

-To filter out the best from the rest, we put the top-rated tools through their paces—testing them on performance, usability, design and staying power.
-Ghd’s Curve Creative Curl Wand came out top with its tapered design that creates a whole variety of curly hairstyles.
-For beginners, we recommend Electric Head Jog's Boho Styler that features a unique 'bubble' design and if you fancy a splurge, T3's Whirl Trio is a worthy investment.
+To separate the best from the rest, we put a selection of curlers through their paces, assessing their performance, usability, design and results' staying power.
+Ghd’s Curve Creative Curl Wand came out top with its tapered design that creates a whole variety of curly hairstyles – but here are all six of our testers' detailed reviews of the best tools for short hair.

-The best curlers for short hair, tested by our beauty team
+The best curlers for short hair, reviewed by our beauty team

 1. ghd Creative Curl Wand